-There are plans on the anvil of further M&A action in the PSU banking space.
+There are plans on the anvil for further M&A action in the PSU banking space.
 Further, the recapitalization by the Central Government also spells good news for the banking stocks.

 The GST requires further simplification in its processes, especially in the return and the e-way bill.
-Already the new return form is at the pilot stage.
+Already the new return form is in the pilot stage.

 This would be a major, ground-breaking economic reform with long-lasting impact on the Indian economy.
 Thus, this would need to be finalized after detailed deliberations and discussions with all the stakeholders with an in-depth analysis of the pros and cons.

-However, as the economy moves from a developing to a developed economy, it is natural that its dependence on direct taxes reduces and its reliance on indirect taxes get enhanced.
+However, as the economy moves from a developing to a developed economy, it is natural that its dependence on direct taxes reduces and its reliance on indirect taxes gets enhanced.